 Short History of Aikido

 Aikido is effective as a martial art but its essence goes beyond the resolution of physical conflict.
-Based on a background of rigorous training in traditional Japanese jujitsu, Professor Ueshiba spent the latter half of his life developing the art as a means of refining and uplifting human spirit.
+Based on a background of rigorous training in traditional Japanese jujutsu, sword and spear techniques, Professor Ueshiba spent the latter half of his life developing the art as a means of refining and uplifting human spirit.
 He succeeded in creating what he then named 'Aikido', 'the Way of Harmony with the Forces and Principles of Nature'.
-Aikido is a true 'budo', path in which the keen edge of martial training is utilised as a 'Way' to spiritual growth.
+Aikido is a true 'budo' path, in which the keen edge of martial training is utilised as a 'Way' to spiritual growth.